Title 42

 (8) Utilize objective data to evaluate health and human services policy goals, resource use and outcome evaluation and to perform short and long-term policy planning and development.

-(9) Establishment of an integrated approach to interdepartmental information and data management that complements and furthers the goals of the unified health infrastructure project initiative and that will facilitate the transition to a consumer-centered integrated system of state-administered health and human services.
+(9) Establish an integrated approach to interdepartmental information and data management that complements and furthers the goals of the unified health infrastructure project initiative and that will facilitate the transition to a consumer-centered integrated system of state-administered health and human services.

 (11) Provide regular and timely reports to the governor and make recommendations with respect to the state’s health and human services agenda.